 From the inconspicuous exterior on Yorkville Avenue, you'd never guess that Kasa Moto is secretly packing one of the best rooftop patios in the city.
 Tucked behind the restaurant's façade, the patio runs parallel to one of Yorkville's tree-lined laneways, keeping it sheltered from the noise of the street — or protecting the street from the bumping parties and live DJs on the patio.

 During the day, relax on cozy couches shrouded with greenery under the shade of a large umbrella while you munch on a menu of high-end Japanese bites.
-Here, decadent wagyu beef comes in the form of juicy steaks, delicate carpaccio and crispy gyoza.
+Here, decadent wagyu beef comes in the form of fluffy baos, delicate carpaccio and crispy gyoza, as well as juicy steaks.
 On Sundays, get your fill of nigiri, maki, sashimi, tempura and more at their all-you-can-eat brunch.
-Their Japanese tea ceremony is all about bright shareable bites, paired with a one-litre sake or tequila cocktail.
+Their Japanese high tea is all about bright shareable bites, paired with a one-litre sake and white rum cocktail.
 In the evening, sip on refreshing tipples highlighting Japanese ingredients like yuzu and lychee.
 While the night gets cooler, things get hotter at Kasa Moto — dress to impress.

 35 Tank House Lane